buddha-3979/buddha-3979/README.md

 - 👋 Hi, I’m @Buddha979
-- 👀 I’m interested in hosting GamingOnCodespaces virtual machines
+- 👀 I’m interested in learning english
 - 🌱 I’m currently learning about Microsoft's Azure, the program that supported this VM.
 - 💞️ I work alone lol
 - 📫 Where to reach me: @Buddha3979.com